Margento/TwoWalls-aMirror/README.md

 # TwoWalls&aMirror
 Transmedia poem commissioned by the New York Romanian Cultural Institute (ICR NY).

-[If you want to run the code in Python (.py) files--the same as the one in the Jupyter Notebooks which also include the outputs--organize your folders the way they are in this repo and also save and extract the FastText word embeddings for the languages you need (choose the text-format files at https://fasttext.cc/docs/en/crawl-vectors.html) into the root one ("/fastText_multilingual-master/" in this particular case).]
+[If you want to run the code in the Python (.py) scripts--the same as the one in the Jupyter Notebooks which also include the outputs--organize your folders the way they are in this repo and also save and extract the FastText word embeddings for the languages you need (choose the text-format files at https://fasttext.cc/docs/en/crawl-vectors.html) into the root one ("/fastText_multilingual-master/" in this particular case).]